 This Privacy Notice, inclusive of our Terms of Service, explains what personal data we collect, how we use your personal data, reasons we may need to disclose your personal data to others and how we store your personal data securely.

 For clarity, Fat Beehive may be both data controller and data processor for your personal data under certain circumstances.
-We are registered with the Information Commissioner’s Office (registration number A8313621) and in the process of being ISO 27001 accredited.
+We are registered with the Information Commissioner’s Office (registration number A8313621) and are ISO 27001 accredited (certificate number 217354).

 We must advise that this policy is subject to change, so please check our website on a regular basis for any further changes.